-For fiscal years 2017, 2016 and 2015, the effective tax rate for the Company was (710.0)%, 5.5% and (179.6)%, respectively.
-The Company's effective tax rate for fiscal year 2017 differs from the U.S. federal rate primarily as a result of the release of valuation allowances against the Companies deferred tax assets.
-The Company's effective tax rate for fiscal years 2016 and 2015 differs from the U.S. federal rate primarily as a result of the recording of the basis difference in the Company's subsidiary and the recording of valuation allowances against the Company's deferred tax assets.
+For fiscal years 2018 and 2017 the effective tax rate for the Company was 6.3% and (710.0)%, respectively.
+The Company's effective tax rate for fiscal year 2018 differs from the U.S. federal rate primarily as a result of non-deductible share-based compensation, the write-off of expired state net operating loss carryforwards, and the change in the valuation allowance maintained against the Company's deferred tax assets.
+The Company's effective tax rate for fiscal year 2017 differs from the U.S. federal rate primarily as a result of the release of valuation allowances against the Company's deferred tax assets.